-Day 5: Chiang Mai
+Day 5: Chiang Mai Meals: B, L, D

-Begin with a rickshaw tour of the city, taking in the sights before stopping to visit the Folk Life Museum, Wat Chedi Luang and Wat Prah Singh.
+Begin with a cyclo tour of the city, taking in the sights before stopping to visit the Folk Life Museum, Wat Chedi Luang and Wat Prah Singh.
 After lunch, visit Wat Doi Suthep, one of Thailand's most sacred temples.
 Tucked away in the mountains at 1,056 metres above sea level, it offers a panoramic view of Chiang Mai.
 You will have the option to climb the Naga staircase or catch the cable car to visit the exquisite Golden Pagoda.